Reviewed: 19th April 2017

 To obtain an unsecured loan from your bank, you may need to provide a personal guarantee.
 This is enforceable should your company fail to make the repayments, in which case you will need to repay the loan from your personal funds.

 Director personal guarantees are commonplace these days, and it remains difficult to obtain a ‘traditional’ business loan without one unless you provide security to the lender.
 The problem is that some guarantees are signed by directors in a mistaken belief that they will never be called upon.

 Real Business Rescue has professional contacts with over 50 alternative loan providers around the country.
 We can help you source the right type of funding for your business, and assist with the application process.

 There are many options when it comes to alternative funding, and which one you choose will depend on how your business is run.
 If you have a high number of credit sales you may be able to secure a factoring or invoice discounting arrangement, and businesses with high value assets could potentially leverage their value to obtain a lump sum cash injection.

-To find out more, call one of our expert team to arrange a free initial meeting at one of Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.
+To find out more, call one of our expert team to arrange a free initial meeting at one of Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice and support.

 The switching of next year’s early May bank holiday will cost a company that makes calendars in the region of £200,000, according to the business.Read More

 The retailer Sports Direct, along with other relevant parties, has commenced a legal challenge against the terms of a Company Voluntary Arrangement (CVA) designed to rescue the department store operatRead More